brimdata/zed/docs/zed/README.md

 underlying data objects thereby allowing time travel to work in the face of deletes.

-If the -where flag is specified, delete will remove all values that return true the for the provided boolean expressions .
-Currently the filter expressions is limited in that it must be against the pool key and it must be a single relative comparison (e.g., `-where 'ts <= now() - 3h'`).
+If the -where flag is specified, delete will remove all values for which the provided filter expression is true.
+The filter expression must be single comparison against the pool key using <, <=, > or >= (e.g., -where 'ts <= now() - 3h').

 > A vacuum command to delete permanently from a pool is under development.